 If you have been charged with a felony and have a prior criminal record involving a strike-related offense, contact our criminal defense lawyer in Los Angeles for legal advice regarding your case.
 You are facing serious penalties if you are convicted of a second strike, and could end up in prison for the rest of your life if found guilty of a third felony crime.

 Under the state’s Three Strikes law, felonies that qualify as a strike include any crime that:

 Call a Torrance Criminal Defense Attorney for Dedicated Representation!

-Other types of felonies that count as a strike include sexual acts with a minor, sodomy, kidnapping, carjacking and extortion.
+Other types of felonies that count as a strike include sexual acts with a minor, sodomy, kidnapping, carjacking, and extortion.
 The Law Offices of Decio Rangel Jr. is a trusted criminal defense firm that has a successful track record representing clients charged with felony crimes.
-Attorney Decio Rangel Jr. is a former Los Angeles County Deputy District Attorney that knows what to expect from the prosecution.
+Attorney Decio Rangel Jr. is a former Los Angeles County Deputy District Attorney who knows what to expect from the prosecution.